-Heathfield International School offers a curriculum which is based on the National Curriculum of England.
+Heathfield International School delivers the Oxford International Curriculum (OIC) to all key stages.
+It is based on the National Curriculum of England.

 British education has achieved a worldwide reputation for quality, and is recognised and respected around the world.
 One of the huge benefits is how transferable it is – pupils can move seamlessly from country to country or back to the UK.

-Pupils then take the A Level exams at the end of Key Stage 5 (Years 12 and 13).
+Pupils then take their A Level exams at the end of Key Stage 5 (Years 12 and 13).
 Years 12 and 13 are often referred to as Lower and Upper Sixth Form respectively.

-We understand that children of tomorrow are going to need very different personal qualities and skills than their former generation.
-For this reason, children at HISV will learn in such a way that they develop the personal qualities of respect, striving for excellence, accepting accountability, facing challenges and ensuring we maintain a happy environment.
+We understand that children of tomorrow are going to need very special personal qualities and skills.
+For this reason, children at HISV will learn in such a way that they develop the personal qualities of respect, striving for excellence, accepting accountability and being able to face challenges whilst maintaining an optimistic outlook.
 The efforts toward achievement of these attributes and personal goals are embedded in our everyday teaching and learning.